The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Abstract

 \section{Abstract}

-We show that the sequential closure of a family of probability measures on the canonical space satisfying Stricker's uniform tightness condition is a weak${}^*$ compact set of semimartingale measures in the pairing of the Riesz representation theorem, under topological assumptions on the path space.
+We show that the sequential closure of a family of probability measures on the canonical space of c{\`a}dl{\`a}g paths satisfying Stricker's uniform tightness condition is a weak${}^*$ compact set of semimartingale measures in the pairing of the Riesz representation theorem under topological assumptions on the path space.
 Similar results are obtained for quasi- and supermartingales under analogous conditions.
-In particular, we give a full characterization of the strongest topology on the Skorokhod space for which the results are true.
+In particular, we give a full characterization of the strongest topology on the Skorokhod space for which these results are true.

 {\arabic{footnote}}